joed7/MongoDb/delete.md

 If we want to remove a single document, we can call the remove() method with the justOne parameter set to true or 1.

 ```
-db.teams.remove({"division":"metropolitan"},1) #deletes all of teams that belong to the metropolitan division.
+db.teams.remove({"division":"metropolitan"},1) #deletes one team of all the teams that belong to the metropolitan division.
 ```